How to Restrict Content in WordPress (Complete Guide)

 You can use this builder to create complex AND/OR logic.
 For now, all you need is the AND button.
 You can use it to add as many conditions as you’d like.

-Once you are done selecting the pages and posts you’d like to restrict user access to, scroll down to the Access Condition section:
+Once you are done selecting the pages and posts you’d like to restrict in WordPress, scroll down to the Access Condition section:

 Access Condition section